IITwisTII/patient-case-generator/README.md

         - Needs improvement via prompt engineering to evaluate properly.
 Seems to be hallucinating the users actions and unable to distinguish information provided by the AI model (patient_case) and information gathered by the user.
         - Inconsistent naming.
     - medical_test_results:
-        - Not currently working.
+        - Needs improvement via prompt engineering to return only relevant medical tests that the user asked for instead of recommending what kind of tests they should take.
 Inconsistent naming.
 - tests:
     - Create a lot of tests for easier developement, testing of new features and better security
 - models:
     - Database ORM
-        - User details and information
+        - User details, role and contactinformation
-        - Past case details, scores and evaluation
+        - Past case details (?), scores and evaluation
         - Validation metrics